lukevella/ngDatepicker/README.md

 ## Install

-To use you will need to  the following scripts after you include AngularJS
+To use you will need to add the following scripts after you include AngularJS

 ``` html
 <!-- AngularJS -->